ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/01-experimental-metadata.md

 ### Terminologies ###

 Natural language, i.e. free text or plain English (or any other language, for that matter), is essentially ambiguous.
 We have many different ways of conveying the same, or similar, information.
 One example is related to the use of synonyms for the same concept.
 Clearly, this is also true when describing experimental information.
 For example, a process referring to *information acquisition* is equivalent to *data collection* (i.e. they are synonyms).
+This is an issue when considering data interpretation and integration.

 Let's consider the following descriptions of the experimental setup: